urbaman/HomeLab/Kubernetes/Authentik/readme.md

 ## Prerequisites

-You better have a dedicated postgres db with dedicated user and a redis server.
+You better have a dedicated postgres db with dedicated user and a redis server with a dedicated db.

 Create a random secret_key: